Postgraduate Diploma in Respiratory Medicine

-Respiratory medicine is an increasingly important field of medicine, as respiratory disease is a growing cause of morbidity and mortality.
+Respiratory medicine is an increasingly important field, as respiratory disease is a growing cause of morbidity and mortality.

-On completion of this course, graduates will be able to demonstrate:
+On completion of this affordable and flexible pg diploma in respiratory, graduates will be able to demonstrate:

 - A critical awareness of current issues affecting the care of patients undertaking respiratory treatments.